 Wide range of consumer goods can be bought from this one roof shopping center such as fashionable wears, leather goods, clothings and apparels, shoes, spectacles, CDs, and DVDs and food at the supermarket.
 There is a tourist information counter on the ground floor of the shopping center.
 Ample parking facilities for approximately 450 vehicles are available in the shopping center.

-You may also e-mail to the following address for further information regarding the shopping centre: email@example.com
+You may also e-mail to the following address for further information regarding the shopping centre: email@example.comRelated to:

 you will find beautiful amber everywhere.
 It is not cheap.
 Other locations are cheaper.
 Beware, you will see some georgous pieces, with huge stones, but not cheap.